h-greggc/gclaycamp/content/post/2020-08-24-finding-the-decision-objectives/index.md

 In practice, it is common that specific decision situation are not selected.p46

 > Individuals and decision teams tend to react to problems and opportunities by searching for a “solution” without questioning the initial perception or formulation of the decision situation.
-This easily leads to deciding about visible consequences instead of underlying causes; to deciding with a narrow scope that misses important elements;to deciding on an overly broad issue causing important elements to not receive proper attention for lack of time or resources; to deciding on an issue attending only to short-term effects when long-term results are very important; and, in general, to missing the opportunity of analyzing valuable alternative decision situations. p.
+This easily leads to deciding about visible consequences instead of underlying causes; to deciding with a narrow scope that misses important elements; to deciding on an overly broad issue causing important elements to not receive proper attention for lack of time or resources; to deciding on an issue attending only to short-term effects when long-term results are very important; and, in general, to missing the opportunity of analyzing valuable alternative decision situations. p.
 46

 It should come as no surprise that a group of experts who are diverse in their training and experience perceive stated objectives differently.
 For nearly a century psychologists, decision scientists and economists have studied the inevitable intrusion of our subjective, perceiving minds into what is optimistically believed to be an objective decision making process (Kahneman 2011; Sunstein et al. 2002; Ariely 2009; Kahneman, Slovic, and Tversky 1982).
 Internal processing of decision objectives is so individualized that individuals have trouble analyzing other perceptions among the the group.
 After a career’s worth of troubleshooting complex decisions and scholarship in decision analysis, Ralph Keeney recently recommend that groups not work through objectives and preference together until group members have defined the problem individually (Keeney 2013).